Comparison

 - infinity

-- AI-native database for LLM applications with fast hybrid search capabilities.
+- AI-native database for LLM applications offering fast hybrid search capabilities.

 - ragflow